This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Breathe.
 Okay, then.
 Go on.

-During the next few minutes we tie up the recommendations in a nice bow, and start the lunch break.
-There were a few person-to-person glances as people left the conference room — Iit seemed to indicate "Does this consultant guy from Atlanta with the New York accent have any idea that he shouldn't be talking to Jack that way?!"
+We tie up the recommendations in a nice bow, and start the lunch break.
+There were a few person-to-person glances, and a few overheard phrases as the exec team left the conference room — indicating "Does this consultant guy from Atlanta with the New York accent have any idea that he shouldn't be talking to Jack that way?!"

 Joel retreats to his "onsite office."

-For 20 minutes after the meeting, our consultant is glazed over,.
-Exhausted..
-"Boy, did I just do a number on myself, I just pushed back against the boss, a hugely successful person who has built a business empire, and I'm just a little guy, a hired gun on a contract."
+For 20 minutes after the meeting, our consultant is glazed over.
+Exhausted.
+"Boy, did I just do a number on myself, I just pushed back against the boss, a hugely successful California icon who has built a business empire, and I'm just a little guy, a hired gun on a contract."

 Our consultant expects to be unceremoniously kicked in the butt… bounced out… pointed back to the airport with his tail between his legs, for slamming the CEO's comments.
 Especially in front of his execs.